-Soft-hand printing is similar to our standard plastisol ink except that it has been thinned out so that the end result is much softer and more translucent.
-Some of the advantages of soft-hand printing are: it will give you a very soft print; does not feel heavy or thick the way that regular ink can; vintage look; on darker garments soft-hand inks can give your shirt a distinctive aesthetic; just as durable as regular plastisol.
-Some of the potential disadvantages of soft-hand printing are: variable colours; less accurate in terms of Pantone matching, especially on darker garments.
+Soft-hand printing is similar to our standard plastisol ink except that it has been thinned out so that it is softer and more translucent.
+One of the main advantages of soft-hand printing is that it does not feel heavy or thick the way that regular ink can.
+This method can also give your custom apparel a vintage look if that is desired.
+This vintage effect is especially noticeable on darker garments.
+Although thinner than standard inks, soft-hand is just as durable as regular plastisol.
+One of the only disadvantages of soft-hand printing is that it is less accurate in terms of Pantone matching.

 ADVANTAGES OF METALLIC Ink

-Metallic printing is similar to our standard plastisol inks in terms of texture and thickness except the ink is full of a reflective particulate that will give the end result a metallic shine.
+Metallic printing is similar to our standard plastisol except the ink is full of a reflective particulate that will give the print a metallic shine.
 The main advantage of metallic printing is its eye-catching, distinctive aesthetic.

 DISADVANTAGES OF METALLIC Ink

-The potential disadvantages of metallic printing are that it is a very finicky because the reflective flakes within the ink don’t allow for fine halftone patterning, thin lines, or small text.
-Additionally the metallic flakes result in slightly more fragile print that can be affected more strongly by washing processes than other our other types of ink.
+The main disadvantage of metallic printing is that the reflective flakes don’t allow for fine halftones, thin lines, or small text.
+Additionally the metallic flakes result in slightly more fragile print that can be affected more strongly by washing processes.
 Lastly, like standard plastisol metallic ink produces a heavy texture with an end result that can feel quite thick especially in larger designs with wide areas of colour.

 Technical guidelines for screen printing

-When sending in your art file for screen printing please make sure that it has been saved as either as an at least 300dpi Photoshop file (psd, pdf, jpg, tiff, png, etc) or as a vector-based Illustrator file (eps, ai, svg, etc).
-If you are unfamiliar with these terms please feel free to contact us with any questions or concerns you may have regarding your design.
+When sending in your art file please make sure that it has been saved as a 300dpi Photoshop file (psd, pdf, jpg, tiff, png, etc) or as a vector-based Illustrator file (eps, ai, svg, etc).
+If you are unfamiliar with these terms please feel free to contact us with any questions you may have regarding your design.

 detail and Gradients

-When thinking about your design please be aware that extremely fine lines or small text can sometimes be impossible to accurately recreate when screen printing (especially if the lines are being constructed from negative space).
-Additionally, please be aware that while achieving photographic results is partially possible when choosing screen printing, it will involve your design being converted into a halftone pattern.
+When working on your design be aware that extremely fine lines or small text can be problematic to recreate.
+This is especially so if the lines are being constructed from negative space.
+Additionally, be aware that while achieving photographic results is partially possible when choosing screen printing, it will involve your design being converted into a halftone pattern.
 If you have any concerns over how your design might work as a screen print please feel free to contact us.

-With screen printing your design can be up to 14 inches wide by 16 inches long, however the maximum print size of whatever garment you are printing on also needs to be taken into account (smaller garments have a smaller print area).
-Also something to consider with screen printing is that large areas of solid colour can feel heavier to the touch when being worn.
+With screen printing your design can be up to 14 inches wide by 16 inches long.
+However the maximum print size of whatever garment you are printing on also needs to be taken into account (smaller garments have a smaller print area).
+Also please be aware that large areas of solid colour can feel heavier to the touch when being worn.

 pricing guidelines for screen printing